-Benedict advises the superior to not overly concerned with “the fleeting and temporal things of this world,” neglecting the true work of the care of the persons entrusted to him or her, even if lack of resources is a pressing concern or worry.
+And so, St. Benedict advises the superior to not be overly concerned with “the fleeting and temporal things of this world.”
+RB 2:33.
 The superior is “to remember what is written: Seek first the kingdom of God and his justice, and all these things will be given you as well (Matt 6:33), and again, Those who reverence God lack nothing.
 (Ps 34:10) in RB 2.35-36

 If we don’t know what else to do in a situation, we can be kind and speak kindly.
-This desire of the heart to offer a kind word will go a long way in promoting peace in our relationships, which Benedict himself desires with this instruction.
+This desire of the heart to offer a kind word will go a long way in promoting peace in our relationships, which Benedict himself desires with this compassionate instruction.

 Benedict states that the monastery is never without guests and that the guests can arrive at unpredictable hours (53.16).
 As a result the porter could be very busy at all hours of the day and night.
 Benedict provides a compassionate solution to exhaustion: “Let the porter be given one of the younger monastics if he or she needs help” (66.5).
-All in the monastery are to be at peace, and here Benedict explains a way that the porter can be assured that he or she could perform the job without stress, anxiousness or fatigue.
+All in the monastery are to be at peace.
+Here Benedict explains a way that the porter can be assured that he or she could perform the job without stress, anxiousness or fatigue.

-Could a desire of our heart for ourselves throughout 2016 be that we will become more aware of where we need help and take steps to ask for that help?
-I admit that I often think that other people, especially my husband John, should know when I need help without my having to ask for it and think asking for it shouldn’t be necessary.
+Could a desire of our heart for ourselves be that we will become more aware of when we need help?
+Can we then take steps to ask for that help?
+I admit that I often think that other people, especially my husband John, should know when I need help without my having to ask for it.
 Wow!
 There goes my pride for sure!

 Summing It All Up

 The desire of our hearts can be many things.
-Benedict offers us these – to seek God first, to offer kind words and to ask for help.
+Benedict offers us these – to seek God first, to offer kind words, and to ask for help.